happn-app/RetryingOperation/Readme.md

 you're writing an asynchronous operation, you **must** leave the method as soon as possible, exactly like you'd do when overwriting `start()`.

-## What About Operations I Don’t Own?
+## What about operations I don’t own?
 Use case: I'm using a framework which provide nice operations.
 I would want to make these operations retryable, but I cannot make them inherit from `RetryingOperation` as I do not own them.
 What can I do?